-Half the customers at La Comer are American ex-pats and the store caters to these cash cows.
+It seems like half their customers are American ex-pats, and the store caters to these cash cows.
 They’ve got volunteers dotted around the store to help you shop.

 One quickly pounced on me and she was so knowledgeable about whether cactus tostadas were worth the hype that I kept hunting her down.

 But what can I say?
-I loooove Mexican food and La Comer is the best spot in the Baja region to snap up all those ingredients.
+I loooove Mexican food and this mega grocery store is the best spot in the Baja region to snap up all those ingredients.
 Here are 40 of the best Mexican foods to try BTW…

 My gal even ran into the huz and got into a conversation about me, without realizing our mutually close relationships.